 Meghan began her theatrical journey as the production manager of the Four Person Play Theatre located in the Speakman Family living room.
-After exploring the world of acting in various young companies and school productions, she found herself drawn backstage once again and moved to Toronto to study technical theatre at Ryerson University.
+After exploring the world of acting in various young companies and school productions, she found herself drawn backstage once again and moved to Toronto to study technical theatre at Toronto Metropolitan University.

 Meghan graduated university with a Bachelor of Fine Arts in Technical Theatre in 2009, and is now an Equity stage manager.
 She can be found stage managing shows in Toronto, or at theatres across Ontario.
 In her life away from theatre, Meghan is also an avid fan of science fiction, and board games.

 Linn Øyen Farley is a freelance web designer and developer with a degree in technical theatre.
 She specialises in building beautiful and accessible websites for small businesses, fellow freelancers and arts workers, and believes in enabling even the most non-technical people to take control of their own site post-launch.

 She gets disproportionately excited about a lot of things, including IKEA furniture, to-do lists, BBC programming and bacon-related cooking.